Community Mental Health Centers

 SSI/SSDI Outreach, Access and Recovery (SOAR) Program

-The SOAR program is designed to increase access to Social Security Administration (SSA) disability benefits and Supplemental Security Income and Social Security Disability Insurance (SSI/SSDI), for eligible adults who are experiencing or at risk of homelessness and have a mental illness, medical impairment, and/or a co-occurring substance use disorder.
+The SOAR program is designed to increase access to Social Security Administration (SSA) disability benefits such as Supplemental Security Income and Social Security Disability Insurance (SSI/SSDI), for eligible adults who are experiencing or at risk of homelessness and have a mental illness, medical impairment, or a co-occurring disorder.

 For people who are homeless or who are returning to the community from institutions (jails, prisons or hospitals), access to these programs can be extremely challenging.
 Approval on initial application for people who are homeless and who have no one to assist them is about 10-15 percent.
-For those who have a mental illness, substance use issues, or co-occurring disorders that impair cognition, the application process is even more difficult, yet accessing these benefits is often a critical first step in recovery.
+For those who have a mental illness or co-occurring disorder that impairs cognition, the application process is even more difficult, yet accessing these benefits is often a critical first step in recovery.